DameGonzales/DumbitdownAI/readme.md

 ---
 ## NOTE!
 Not all details outlined in this readme have been completed yet, this readme is an expectation of the completed product.

-**Disclaimer**: Menthol harnesses advanced AI and quantum computing.
+**Disclaimer**: Healo harnesses advanced AI and quantum computing.
 Create responsibly, respect intellectual boundaries, and explore the frontiers of digital creativity.

 **Quantum Create.
-Menthol Generate.** 🚀🌈
+Healo AI Generate.** 🚀🌈